 The system ranks comments helping to fight internet trolls.
-The main goal is to foster troll-free discussion online, and filtering out the abusive comments.
+The main goal is to foster a troll-free discussion online and filtering out the abusive comments.

 Users can decide which kind of comments they prefer to see and which have to be hidden.
 Concurrently, the system helps human moderators to sort comments more efficiently.
 As a result, The New York Times has more than doubled the number of articles open for comments.